Chris Cairns: Alleged match fixing

 In December 2013, Cairns was the subject of allegations in an ICC investigation into match-fixing.
 He is alleged to have attempted to manipulate games in India when he was captain of the Chandigarh Lions in the short lived Indian Cricket League.
 Cairns has rejected these claims.

 Former New Zealand cricketer Lou Vincent, an admitted match fixer, has said that Cairns had approached him about fixing matches.
-New Zealand captain Brendon McCullum also told the Anti Corruption and Security Unit (ACSU) of the International Cricket Council that Cairns made a match fixing approach to him.
+New Zealand cricketer Brendon McCullum also told the Anti Corruption and Security Unit (ACSU) of the International Cricket Council that Cairns made a match fixing approach to him.
 Cairns insists that he has never fixed a match, saying Vincent wanted to "mitigate his sins by blaming others" and taking issue with McCullum having waited three years before approaching the ICC.

 In March 2012, Cairns successfully sued former Indian Premier League commissioner Lalit Modi for libel, after Modi posted on Twitter in 2010 that Cairns had been involved in match-fixing during 2008.
 He won costs and damages.
 On 12 September 2014, the Metropolitan Police announced that they would charge Cairns with perjury stemming from the Modi libel trial.
 He was acquitted of charges of perjury and perverting the course of justice on 30 November 2015.

 Personal life

+He is son of former New Zealand cricketer Lance Cairns.

 In August 1993, Cairns' sister Louise was killed in a train accident at Rolleston.
 In 2006, in collaboration with Toll Rail, he formed the Chris Cairns Foundation, which raises money to improve rail safety; in September 2008 he completed a 1001 km walk promoting rail safety awareness.

 Cairns married Melanie Croser in 2010; it is his third marriage.
 Croser, an Australian, had played basketball in the USA before working for a sports marketing group in Sydney.
 Cairns lives in Canberra and played for the local club North Canberra Gungahlin Eagles in the 2011/12 season.

 On 10 August 2021, he was reported to be on life support after suffering a major heart attack resulting in aortic dissection in his home in Canberra, Australia about a week prior.
 He was later transferred to St Vincent's Hospital, Sydney and was kept in an intensive care unit.
 On 20 August 2021, Cairns was reported to be off life support and was able to communicate with his family.
 However, Cairns became paralysed from the waist down due to suffering a stroke during the surgery.
 On 19 September 2021, he recorded a message of gratitude on Twitter that he is recovering at home after being transferred to Spinal Unit on 10 September.
 It was his first post on his Twitter in 7 years.

 On 5 February 2022, he revealed on his Instagram that he was diagnosed with bowel cancer after a routine check-up the day before.